FOREX-Spain, Italy downgrades increase pressure on euro

 EURO PRESSURE COULD CONTINUE

-Italy and Spain have faced higher borrowing costs as investors worry about their finances, and that has put pressure on European banks which hold their sovereign bonds.
+Italy and Spain have faced higher borrowing costs as investors worry about their finances, and that has put pressure on European banks who hold their sovereign bonds.

 The euro may get a boost if euro zone leaders can cobble together a plan on Sunday to recapitalize banks facing hefty losses.
 [ID:nL5E7L714R]